opentensor/developer-docs/docs/glossary.md

 ### TAO (τ)

 The native cryptocurrency of the Bittensor network, used to reward subnet miners and validators.
-A single TAO is newly every 12 seconds on the Bittensor blockchain.
+A single TAO is newly created (i.e., minted) every 12 seconds on the Bittensor blockchain.

 ### Tempo